dynamsoft-docs/capture-vision-docs/architecture/index.md

 In the DCV architecure, flexibility is achieved through task coordination.

-Task coordination is a process in which CVR establishes a workflow connecting different tasks, and then calls upon corresponding functional products to perform these tasks on each image.
+Task coordination is a process in which CVR establishes a workflow connecting different tasks, and then calls upon the required functional products to perform these tasks on each image.

 Let's take the following sample image as an example